Caligwara/EXCEL-SALES-ANALYSIS-/README.md

 - 10AM remains the highest transaction hour.While the lowest transaction hour  are 7PM (19:00) and 8PM (20:00).
 - Coffee is the most purchased product category.
-- Coffee Beans, Loose Tea, Branded have low sales and packaged chocolate has no transactions. o, Gourmet brewed coffee and Brewed Chai tea
+- Coffee Beans, Loose Tea, Branded have low sales and packaged chocolate has no transactions.
-While Biscotti, Regular syrup and sugar free syrup are the bottom 3 products being sold.
+- The top 3 products are Barrister Espresso, Gourmet brewed coffee and Brewed Chai tea.While Biscotti, Regular syrup and sugar free syrup are the bottom 3 products being sold.

-From this report, Hell's Kitchen has the highest revenue at the month of June at $56,9 follows suit at
+From this report, Hell's Kitchen has the highest revenue at the month of June at **$56,957**.
+Astoria follows suit at **$55,083**.
-Lower Manhattan store's has a monthly revenue of in the month of June.
+Lower Manhattan store's has a monthly revenue of **$54,446** in the month of June.

 ## Conclusion/Recommendations

 This project has highlighted some insights into customers interest and time of purchase.
-Products like should stop being sold so as to save money and channel the income in the purchase of more Coffee.
+Products like  Coffee Beans, Loose Tea, Branded have and packaged chocolate, should stop being sold so as to save money and channel the income in the purchase of more Coffee.
 Lower Manhattan and would have to close early in other to save up operations cost as less sales are made by 7PM AND 8PM.
-Lower Manhattan would have to produce less coffee or products during the weekend, and use more of the resources on Monday.
+Lower Manhattan would have to produce less coffee or products during the weekend, and use more of the resources on monday.
-Generally, should be less in quantity as they have limited sales in all stores.

 This project shows how data analysis can project lapses from this coffee stores and provide ways the various stores can be more efficient and productive, by reducing liabilities and investing in more assets to boost sales.